Paksiw: Paksiw na baboy

 Paksiw na baboy, which is pork, usually hock or shank (paksiw na pata for pig's trotters), cooked in ingredients similar to those in adobo but with the addition of sugar and banana blossoms (or pineapples) to make it sweeter and water to keep the meat moist and to yield a rich sauce.

 Paksiw na dilis

 A unique variant of fish paksiw made with anchovies (known as dilis in Tagalog and bolinaw in Visayan languages) that is then wrapped in a banana leaf.
 It is also known as inun-unan na bolinaw or pinais na bolinaw in Visayan-speaking regions.

 Paksiw na isda

 Paksiw na isda is fish poached in a vinegar broth usually seasoned with fish sauce and spiced with siling mahaba.
-It also usually includes vegetables, commonly ampalaya (bitter melon).
+It also usually includes vegetables, commonly eggplant and ampalaya (bitter melon).

 Paksiw na lechon

-Paksiw na lechon, which is left-over spit-roasted pork (lechon) meat cooked in vinegar, garlic, onions, and black pepper and some water.
+Paksiw na lechon is leftover spit-roasted pork (lechon) meat that is cooked with vinegar, garlic, onions, black pepper, and some water.
 The Luzon version adds ground liver or liver spread ("lechon sauce"), while the Visayan versions do not.